CodeLab7/test-git/readme.md

 # Git Test
-This project is for learning Git and Github
+This project is for learning Git and GitHub